MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 The following sections cover design considerations and configuration recommendations, specific to Azure Service Fabric and reliability.

 When discussing reliability with Azure Service Fabric, it's important to distinguish between *cluster reliability* and *workload reliability*.
-Cluster reliability would be the domain of a Service Fabric cluster admin, while workload reliability would be responsibility of a developer.
+Cluster reliability is the domain of a Service Fabric cluster admin, while workload reliability is the responsibility of a developer.
 Azure Service Fabric has considerations and recommendations for both of these roles. <!-- Tom comment: should I add a sentence like: "In the design checklist below, call-outs will be made to indicate whether each choice is applicable to an admin, a developer, or both. (or maybe: ...applicable to cluster architecture, workload architecture, or both.)" ?
 Then, of course, I would follow-up by putting those callouts in the list :) -->

 For more information about Azure Service Fabric cluster reliability, check out the [capacity planning documentation](/azure/service-fabric/service-fabric-best-practices-capacity-scaling#reliability-levels). <!-- Tom comment: There are probably lots of good links to hunt for the SF docs here.
 Is this a good pick?
 Should I put more? -->